julianonym21/julianonym21/README.md

 ### Hi there 👋

+Industrial Engineer studying at TU Berlin.
+I am currently working on my master thesis.
+Whatever I'm working on at the moment, my ultimate goal in mind  is to contribute to a more sustainable mobility and traffic in this world.
+But even this requires some coding skills, that's why you can find me on GitHub.

 <!--
 **julianonym21/julianonym21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.